katzer/cordova-plugin-local-notifications/README.md

 ## Release Notes
 #### Version 0.6.1 (not yet released)
-- [feature:] Sound can be specified under Android.
+- [feature:] Sound can be specified on Android.
 - [enhancement:] Adding notifications on Android does not block the ui thread anymore.
 - [bugfix:] The app did stop/crash after removing them from recent apps list.
 - [enhancement:] Adding notifications on iOS does not block the ui thread anymore.